Mission and Vision

 The board members have proven experience in areas of nonprofit administration, finance, legal, spirituality, and volunteer development.
-The Board has developed and maintains a Board of Directors Handbook, Volunteer Handbook, and an Employee Handbook for our community member staff.

 With the contribution of community members and all volunteers, Peace House Community developed and maintains a three-year strategic plan that guides the organization’s work.

-Peace House Community 2019 Board of Directors include:
+Peace House Community 2023 Board of Directors include:

 Peace House Community grew out of one woman’s desire to meet the deepest emotional and relational need of the disenfranchised people she saw around her.
-Sister Rose Tillemans, a member of the Sisters of Saint Joseph of Carondolet, had run a free store on Nicollet Ave. for 10 years, but her conversations with her customers convinced her that they had deeper needs than just clothes or cookware.
+Sister Rose Tillemans, a member of the Sisters of Saint Joseph of Carondolet, had run a free store on Nicollet Avenue for 10 years, but her conversations with her customers convinced her that they had deeper needs than just clothes or cookware.
 She realized that they need a safe place of community where they could share their thoughts, hurts and experiences with others who cared for them.
-On October 17, 1985, Sister Rose opened the door of Peace House Community at 510 East Franklin Avenue, a building that would quickly become known as “The living room on Franklin Avenue.”
+On October 17, 1985, Sister Rose opened the door of Peace House Community at 510 East Franklin Avenue, a building that would quickly become known as ‘The living room on Franklin Avenue.’
 For those who would never be invited over for dinner, it became a welcoming space to meet with friends and escape the chaos of everyday life.

 Rose recognized that people’s spirits and souls needed to be nourished and healed.
 This became a ministry of listening to the stories of those who had no one to listen to them.
-It would provide a place for the most misunderstood and least loved in our society to call “home”.
+It would provide a place for the most misunderstood and least loved in our society to call ‘home.’
 It would be about what people need after they have been fed and clothed.
 Since the beginning Peace House Community has striven to understand and love each person.

 In 1999, Peace House Community became a nonprofit corporation.
 At the same time, the building owner donated the property to Peace House Community.
 Although PHC was flourishing, it suffered a blow when Sister Rose died on July 5, 2002 at the age of 79.
 Determined to carry on her vision, the volunteers and board took over the operations and ensured that PHC continued to reach those most in need.

 A new opportunity arose when a non-profit housing developer proposed building low-income housing on the land where PHC was located.
 After negotiations that benefits both agencies, PHC sold its building in exchange for a custom-built facility two blocks away.
-On July 12, 2013, Peace House Community opened its current facility at 1816 Portland Ave.
-S.
+On July 12, 2013, Peace House Community opened its current facility at 1816 Portland Avenue S.

 In 2017, PHC took another step in its development when the Board created the Manager position, moving the agency to a more professional structure.
 The Board hired PHC’s first Manager in April, 2018, bringing more consistency to the day-to-day operations while improving PHC’s ability to support other groups that supported its community members.